56 Worked Examples: Aircraft, Rocket, & Spacecraft Performance

 \[ M_{60} = M_0 - \left( \frac{M_P}{t_b}\right) t = 1.14 \times 10^5 - \left( \frac{1.029 \times 10^5}{2.2 \times 60} \right) 60.0 = 67,227.3~\mbox{kg} \]

-Use the rocket equation to determine the burnout velocity and the maximum achievable height of a rocket, assuming that it was launched vertically.
+Use the rocket equation to determine its burnout velocity and maximum achievable height, assuming it was launched vertically.
 Neglect the aerodynamic drag forces.
 Solve for the burnout velocity and maximum altitude if the burnout time is 60 seconds.
 The specific impulse is 250 seconds, the initial mass is 12,700 kg, and the propellant mass is 8,610 kg.

 \[ \Delta V = V_{\rm eq} \ln \left( \frac{M_0}{M_b} \right) \]